 In 2003, Shuichiro joined forces with the American consulting firm Strategic Decisions Group, a spin-off of the Stanford Research Institute, to found Industrial Decisions Inc. (IDI), Japan’s first consulting firm dedicated to the energy industry.
 There, he served as CEO for three years focusing on growing the company’s management consulting business.
 His experience at IDI led him to become keenly aware of the need for more risk capital as well as management support for startups in the environment and energy sectors, leading him to found EEI.

-Graduated from the Faculty of Law, University of Tokyo; earned an MPA from the Woodrow Wilson School, Princeton University
+Shuichiro holds a degree in law from the University of Tokyo and an MPA from the Woodrow Wilson School at Princeton University.

 Kenyu began investing in the environment and energy sectors from 2009.
 He supervises investment in the IT with Energy sectors, and the overall internal corporate structure.

 At the Industrial Bank of Japan, Ltd., Kenyu engaged in trading in U.S. Treasury bonds and various derivatives, and maintenance and operations of systems, before moving on to Digital Garage, Inc. in 1997, primarily focusing on the development of the pre-listing management operation system.
 Kenyu joined Cybozu, Inc. in 2004, and after serving as director and head of the business management, he contributed to the upgrading of the company to the Tokyo Stock Exchange First Section in 2006 as director and CFO.
 He joined Nikkatsu Corporation in 2007, and lead its business strategy planning and capitalization policy.

 Naoki joined EEI in 2016.
 While managing investment in start-ups in energy and “smartification” sectors, he leads fund formation activities and business planning operations by leveraging his previous experience working at a major financial institution.